 Hi!
 I'm Kathryn.
-I'm a user experience and product designer located in NYC.
-And this is my process.
+I'm a product STRATEGIST, designer, AND RESEARCHER located in NYC.
+THIS IS HOW I WORK:

 1. DEFINE AND UNDERSTAND

 It's impossible to do good design without first understanding the customer and business needs and goals.
 I try to gain an understanding by asking questions, such as:

 - What problem are we trying to solve?

 - Who are we trying to help?

 - What's most important to these people?

 - Do we have a solution in search of a problem?
 Or is there a deeper need that requires addressing?

 - Who are the key stakeholders?